Frequently Asked Questions

 In most cases, public school summer school student teaching is unpaid.
 But many BATTI students do find paid positions with our partners Aim High, Springboard Collaborative, College Prep Partners, and Heads Up at Head-Royce.

 How much will the program cost?

-Can I get my Master’s degree in this program?
+I understand I get my Master’s degree in this program?
 What is involved in the Master’s work?